piStacya/CRIME_ANALYSIS_DS/README.md

 # CRIME_ANALYSIS_DS
 ## Overview
-This project explores crime trends across European countries using publicly available data from Eurostat and provides a reproducible exploratory analysis of crime patterns across Europe.<br>
+This project explores crime trends across European countries using publicly available data from Eurostat and provides a reproducible exploratory analysis of crime patterns across Europe.

-The objective was to apply core data science skills: data cleaning, preprocessing, exploratory analysis, visualization, and interpretation, to produce meaningful insights about crime patterns from 2008–2023.<br>
+The objective was to apply core data science skills: data cleaning, preprocessing, exploratory analysis, visualization, and interpretation, to produce meaningful insights about crime patterns from 2008–2023.

 The project uses crime categories defined by the ICCS (International Classification of Crime Statistics) framework, allowing consistent comparison across countries and years.

 The analysis also identifies: